Principal Investigators: Professor Tony Belli, Dr Patrick O’Halloran

 Premier League footballers are participating in this ground-breaking concussion study run by the University of Birmingham and University Hospitals Birmingham NHS Foundation Trust.

-This study includes the collection of saliva and urine samples from Premier League football players throughout the 2018-19 season, as well as uninjured control players.
+This study includes the collection of saliva and urine samples from Premier League football players over several seasons (through to the 2023/24 season), as well as uninjured control players.
 Samples are taken by club doctors immediately post-match and at further time points over the course of their recovery.

 These samples will then be tested in the laboratory using the ground-breaking ‘Birmingham Concussion Test’ which has been developed by the University of Birmingham and University Hospitals Birmingham NHS Foundation Trust following a decade of research led by academic neurosurgeon Professor Tony Belli.